Towards reliable data-based optimal and predictive control using extended DMD: Introduction

-Optimal control problems are widely applied in practice to determine optimal solutions to mathematically-described decision problems, see, e.g., the textbook~\cite{LeeMarc67} and \cite[Section~8]{RawlMayn17} for numerical solution methods.
-Moreover, OCPs also play a predominant role in optimization-based control techniques like Model Predictive Control where the (infinite-dimensional) optimization Problem~\eqref{eq:OCP} on an infinite-time horizon, i.e., $T = \infty$, is approximately solved by solving~\eqref{eq:OCP} at each instant with the current state as initial value, see, e.g., the monographs~\cite{RawlMayn17,GrunPann17} and~\cite{CoroGrun20} w.r.t.\ MPC for continuous-time systems.

-While optimal control based on models derived from first principles is nowadays well established, data-driven control design is becoming more and more popular --~in particular, if only measurement data is available.
-However, \textit{guaranteed} satisfaction of the state constraints~\eqref{eq:constraints:state} for all $i \in \{1,\ldots,p\}$ remains challenging.
-In particular, there is lack in rigorous error estimates depending on the amount of employed data points.
+While optimal and predictive control based on models derived from first principles is nowadays well established, data-driven control design is becoming more and more popular.
+We present an approach via extended Dynamic Mode Decomposition (eDMD) using the Koopman framework to construct a data-driven surrogate model suitable for optimal and predictive control.